-During the six months ended June 30, 2020, the Company experienced a significantly higher rate of uncollectible lease income driven by changes in expectations of collectibility of both past due rents and recoveries and future rent steps given the impact of the COVID-19 pandemic on our tenants.
+During the nine months ended September 30, 2020, the Company experienced a significantly higher rate of uncollectible lease income driven by changes in expectations of collectibility of both past due rents and recoveries and future rent steps given the impact of the COVID-19 pandemic on our tenants.

-Additionally, certain tenants experiencing economic difficulties during this pandemic have sought rent concessions, which the Company has granted, to date, primarily in the form of rent deferrals.
+Additionally, certain tenants experiencing economic difficulties during this pandemic have sought rent concessions, which in some cases the Company has granted, to date, primarily in the form of rent deferrals.
 In April 2020, the FASB issued interpretive guidance relating to the accounting for lease concessions provided as a result of COVID-19.
 In this guidance, entities can elect not to apply lease modification accounting with respect to such lease concessions, and instead, treat the concession as if it was a part of the existing contract.
 This guidance is only applicable to COVID-19 related lease concessions that do not result in a substantial increase in the right of the lessor or the obligations of the lessee.
 The Company has elected to treat concessions that satisfy this criteria as though the concession was part of the existing contract and therefore not treated like a lease modification.
-Since the COVID-19 pandemic began, the Company has executed over 600 rent deferral agreements, representing \$16.4 million of rent or 1.8% of annual base rent, within its consolidated real estate portfolio and our unconsolidated real estate investment partnerships.
-This deferred rent represents a weighted average deferral period of approximately 3 months, with weighted average repayment periods of approximately 10 months.
-The Company will continue to negotiate with other tenants, which may result in further rent concessions as determined necessary and appropriate, and generally includes consideration of the tenants' business performance, ability to sustain their business in the current environment, as well as an assessment of their credit worthiness and ability to repay such amounts in the future.
+Beginning during the second quarter of 2020, the Company has executed approximately 1,300 rent deferral agreements representing \$30.6 million of rent or 3.5% of annual base rent, within its consolidated real estate portfolio and our unconsolidated real estate investment partnerships.
+This deferred rent represents, on a weighted average basis, deferral periods of approximately 3 months, with repayment periods of approximately 9.2 months beginning in December 2020.
+The Company will continue to negotiate with other tenants, which may result in further rent concessions as determined necessary and appropriate.
+Collectibility of these concessions generally includes consideration of the tenants' business performance, ability to sustain their business in the current environment, as well as an assessment of their credit worthiness and ability to repay such amounts in the future.